scifi6546/cs-a321/1/writeup.md

 # 3. Rewrite head and tail
 I rewrote head and tail using only direct syscalls.
 I first worte a simple standard library and then used the standard library as a foundation for head.c and tail.c.
 A major pain point was manual memory management.
 The memory management was error prone and it required significant debugging.
 See head.c, tail.c and my_stdlib.h for the source code.
 # 4. File Searching
+I rewrote findlocation in c.
+The main difficulty was string manipulation.